-Besides eating in Japan (actually only in Tokyo, in case of fine dining), going on onsen trip is another event i always enjoy.
-I have a couple of friends coming to Tokyo for fun in the second half of Decemeber, and we went on three onsen trips in one week – yes, in one week.
+Besides eating in Japan, going on onsen trip is another event i always enjoy.
+I have a couple of friends coming to Tokyo for fun in the second half of December, and we went on three onsen trips in one week - yes, in one week.
 Sounds a bit crazy but we really love onsen.

 The last impressive onsen trip happened two years ago in Hakone, my mom and i went there in May and stayed in a not-that-famous ryokan but still a upscale one called Yama-no-chaya (山の茶屋) .
 Now Hakone is much more famous for tourists, thus we decided to go somewhere else this time.
 The first place came up my mind is Izu (伊豆), because of the famous Japanese writer Yasunari Kawabata (川端 康成).
 I did a lot of research and decided to go Shuzenji, actually for a top ryokan called Asaba, but unfortunately fully booked.
 Then we picked 柳生の庄 Yagyu-no-sho and an alternative.
 It is much better than we expected, and to be honest i'm more satisfied with Yagyu-no-sho compare to Yama-no-chaya.

 Following will be a full review of the ryokan, include the interior, Kaiseki dinner, traditional Japanese breakfast, and a little bit about its public (open-air) onsen and some nice tourist attractions around.